Leinster Senior Hurling Championship: Historic team changes

-Non-Leinster teams

 Due to a lack of meaningful competition in their own respective provinces, Antrim and Galway pushed for entry to the Leinster Championship in the early 2000s.
 At a special meeting of Congress on 4 October 2008, delegates voted to include Galway and Antrim in a restructured Leinster Championship on a trial basis for three years.
 Dublin, Wexford and Offaly spoke against the move; however, when put to a vote approximately 80% of delegates voted in favour.
 Antrim remained in the championship until their relegation to the Christy Ring Cup in 2015.

 In 2016 Kerry, in spite of being based in the province of Munster, joined the Leinster Championship after gaining promotion following victory in the Christy Ring Cup.
 They remained in the province for two championship seasons.

-Non-Irish teams

 In 2013, an English team participated in the Leinster Championship for the first time after London gained promotion from the Christy Ring Cup.
 They made their debut in a 4–17 to 2–13 defeat by Carlow on 18 May 2013.
 The first Leinster Championship match to be played outside Ireland was London's home match at the Emerald GAA Grounds against Carlow on 27 April 2014.